Increasing the average check by 6% using indoor navigation – Case for Kesko

 Defining the problem

-There is another problem – personalization of advertising.
-Especially on the eve of holidays and days-off there is a necessity to inform clients on the forthcoming discounts and promotions, or attract their attention to some special offers.
+There is another problem – the personalization of advertising.
+Especially on the eve of holidays and days off, there is a necessity to inform clients of the forthcoming discounts and promotions or attract their attention to some special offers.
 The existing advertising possibilities don’t make use of this potential.

 Problems that had to be solved: